telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 	</script>
 ````

 	The relative paths that you use must reflect the project's structure.
-The default template is using TelerikWebUI icons.
+The default template uses TelerikWebUI icons.
 If you prefer a template with *FontAwesome* icons, you have to set the templateUrl option to `/ReportViewer/templates/telerikReportViewerTemplate-FA-{{site.buildversion}}.html`.

 	>The viewer's  __reportSource__ consists of report and parameters attributes, where __report__ is the string description of the report that will be displayed, and __parameters__ is a collection of parameter keys and values that will be sent to the report.
 The report's string description is handled on the server by the [report source resolver used in the Reporting REST service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}).
 The above example uses the [assembly qualified name](https://learn.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname?view=net-7.0#System_Type_AssemblyQualifiedName) of a report's type (report created in Visual Studio Report Designer).
 This string description will be handled automatically by the [ReportTypeResolver](/api/Telerik.Reporting.Services.WebApi.ReportTypeResolver).